Lottoland

 Lottoland – The Verdict

 Lottoland’s players seem to be mostly happy with the casino site, and that’s the best thing we can say about any online casino.
 The amount of lotteries that it offers access to is genuinely impressive, and the number of other gambling options at the site makes it a fantastic all-rounder if the games are all you care about.
 If you also care about getting your hands on your withdrawals quickly, though, you might not be quite so pleased.
 It’s frustrating not to have a timetable for processing.
-We also think Lottoland could do a better job of rewarding player loyalty because, at the moment, all of its promotions are for new customers only.
-We still think it’s a good site overall, but there are obvious areas for improvement.
+We also think Lottoland could do a better job of rewarding player loyalty because, at the moment, most of its promotions are for new customers only.
+We still think it’s a good site overall, but there are obvious areas for improvement, and disappointing cutbacks in recent years.

 Lottoland mobile screenshot